VSHUMILIN97/plushkin-saritasa/README.md

 #### This is not a problem anymore.

 We are glad to introduce you a tool which can help you to clean your folders and remove all duplicates.
-Don't worry, this is not that type of app, that will erase everything from your computer.
+Don't worry, this is not that type of an app, that will erase everything from your computer.
 We will **gently ask you** whether do you want to delete all this *SECRETIMAGEOFNUDEKATEFROMPARTY.img* copies stored in different folders (~~for safety reasons of course~~) or not.
 Just provide plushkin.py with a directory path to find and you'll know if there are any garbage duplicates saved for the rainy day or everything is clean and fresh.